ajcpereira/observit/README.md

 # ObservIT
 ![Logo](https://github.com/ajcpereira/observIT/blob/main/img/ObservIT.jpg)

-This is an aggregator for data collection that populates data in InfluxDB and uses Grafana which integrates natively with Infludb where you can draw your graphs.
+This is an aggregator for data collection that populates data in InfluxDB and uses Grafana which integrates natively with Infludb where you can draw your graphs, we also may use Telegraf to speed some integrations since InfluxData are the builders of Influxdb and Telegraf.
 <BR>We draw our standard graphs for each of the metrics we support but please feel free to personalize your own graphics.

 <BR>Please Consult our wiki if you wish to contribute with new metrics [https://github.com/ajcpereira/observIT.wiki.git](https://github.com/ajcpereira/observIT/wiki/Development-Rules-%E2%80%90-New-Function-using-ssh)